SrikanthP126/Insta-Code-Gen/README.md

 # 💻 Insta Code Gen

 **Insta Code Gen** is a multilingual, AI-powered code assistant that helps you generate, debug, and explain code using natural language prompts.
-It supports multiple programming languages, skill levels, and even multilingual input/output using Google Translate.
+It supports multiple programming languages, skill levels.

 > 🧠 Powered by: Groq + LangChain + Streamlit + FAISS